-The examiner is appointed by the Head of Research at ATM/Electronics.
-As a rule, the examiner for a specific thesis usually is the lecturer who is closest related to the topic chosen.
+The examiner is appointed by the responsible official of Master's theses at ATM/Electronics.
+As a rule, the examiner for a specific thesis usually is the instructor who is closest related to the topic chosen.
 The role of the examiner is to guarantee that the thesis meets the quality requirements put up by the university.
 Thus, approval of the thesis is decided by the examiner only.

 Prerequisites of theoretical knowledge have to be fulfilled.
 The reason for this is self-evident, especially since the thesis assignment is associated with certain degree proficiency.
-The academic records achieved at the University of Gävle can be ordered from the faculty office, and must be attached to the thesis application.
+The academic records achieved at the University of Gävle can be ordered from the online Student Portal, and must be attached to the thesis application.

 To be allowed to start a thesis assignment, certain prerequisites have to be fulfilled.
-One of the alternative rules listed below should apply in all cases.

-- a) Prerequisites for a thesis assignment for Swedish students following a full program at the University of Gävle leading to a M.Sc. degree (minimum 300 ECTS): - approved results of at least 120 ECTS in mathematics and major subject, - approved results of such courses which are of importance for the success of the specific thesis assignment, i.e. advanced-level courses in the major subject. - b) Prerequisites for international students or Swedish students holding a B.Sc. degree in a relevant major subject: - approved results of program courses of at least 60 ECTS - approved results of such courses on the Master's program which are of importance for the success of the specific thesis assignment, i.e. advanced-level courses in the major subject.
+Prerequisites for 1-year international Master students or Swedish students holding a B.Sc. degree in a relevant major subject:

+- approved results of program courses of at least 30 ECTS - approved results of such courses on the Master's program which are of importance for the success of the specific thesis assignment, i.e. advanced-level courses in the major subject.